yashathwani/kv-cache/Project.md

 This makes sure writes are consistent and also provides backup incase primary fails.

+### Challenges

+One of the main challenge was routing requests correctly when clients could connect to **any node**, even replica nodes.
+I handled this by making sure **every node calculates the shard and primary node** for each key independently.
+So even if request comes to a replica or wrong node, it gets forwarded to the correct primary safely.
+The primary then executes operation and does synchronous replication to replica.
+This same routing logic on all nodes made the design simpler and made sure everything works correctly without client needing to know which node owns what shard.

+---

 Part B: Beyond the Basics (Research Write-up)
 ---------------------------------------------